Russian energy minister plays down risks in Siemens turbines row

 1 Min Read

-ST PETERSBURG, Russia, July 24 (Reuters) - Russia faces no risks due to a scandal over illegal deliveries of Siemens turbines to sanctions-hit Crimea, because the products supplied by the German company are also supplied by other producers, Russia's energy minister said on Monday.
+ST PETERSBURG, Russia (Reuters) - Russia faces no risks due to a scandal over illegal deliveries of Siemens (SIEGn.DE) turbines to sanctions-hit Crimea, because the products supplied by the German company are also supplied by other producers, Russia's energy minister said on Monday.

 Asked whether the row could hit Russia's oil sector, Alexander Novak told reporters: "We have a competitive market in the country.
 So what Siemens supplies can be delivered by other companies."